Botanical Name: Tradescantia pallida

 Height: Trails to 2 ft (60 cm)

-Light: Bright light.
+Light: Bright light is needed to maintain the dark purple color.
 Some direct sun is fine, but keep your plant shaded from strong summer sun.

 Water: Water thoroughly, then allow the top 1 in (2.5 cm) to dry out between waterings.